haslhofer/haslhofer.github.io/_posts/2020-01-02-year-in-review.md

 I continue to marvel at the speed at which the tech industry innovates; how much progress there is in academia in areas I'm interested in (and how accessible these advances are as long as you have a PC and internet connection).
 And how much opportunity there is to create and invent.

 2019 has been a good year for us - each one of us has grown in so many ways, visited new places, made new friends.
-If you've read that far, thank you!
+If you've read this far, thank you for catching up with the Haslhofer family!

 _See you in 2020!_
 Gerald